*effective July 1, 2021

 - Non-allowable expenses include items for personal use outside of training such as computers, cell phones, etc., are not eligible for reimbursement.

 - Housing: Personal housing must be obtained and fully paid for by the Resident.

-- Moonlighting: The Program Policy for the SoCal MEC, Internal Medicine Residency Program allows moonlighting with the permission of the Program Director in accordance with California law, licensing requirements, and ACGME rules.
+- Moonlighting: The Program Policy for the Southwest Healthcare Medical Education Consortium Internal Medicine Residency Program allows moonlighting with the permission of the Program Director in accordance with California law, licensing requirements, and ACGME rules.